How to Build a Test Automation Strategy

 The time it takes from when a tester is notified of a failing test case until the fix is described, understood, and accepted in the development backlog, is usually much longer than teams anticipate.
 Having a well-defined process for this can save a lot of time and frustration for a development team.

-1. Review and feedback
+11. Review and feedback

 Foster a culture of continuous learning and improvement by embracing feedback from stakeholders, peers, and team members.
 Lessons learned during software automation should be captured and documented for future reference.
 Continuously enhance your test automation strategy based on these insights.

 For a more in-depth strategic document, download our Ultimate Strategy Checklist for Test Automation in 2024.
 This guide delves deep into critical aspects such as testing tools, automation approach, risk analysis, and execution planning.
-It also has live examples and worksheets so you can create an actionable plan with your team for improving QA through test automation in 2024.
+It also has examples and worksheets so you can create an actionable plan with your team for improving QA through test automation in 2024.

-Test automation strategy example: A Leapwork customer story
+Test automation strategy example

 Investec, a specialist bank and wealth manager, faced challenges in its complex IT landscape, including legacy systems and web-based technologies, which made test coverage resource-intensive and time-consuming.

 Manual testing was taking 3-4 weeks for every feature release, hindering business agility.
 By implementing test automation through a comprehensive test automation strategy, Investec automated tests for various technologies, including the core mortgages platform and web-based applications.

 Integration of Leapwork's test automation platform into their CI/CD pipeline allowed for faster and 24/7 test execution, enhancing productivity and reducing risk.
 With the regression suite fully automated, Investec experienced a 3-4 times faster time to market.

 Key achievements: